 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southern Africa: Cherri Briggs of Explore.

-Cherri has had an appetite for adventure and a love of wild places since she was a child riding horses and hunting rattlesnakes on a remote cattle ranch in Nevada.
-She founded Explore Inc. in 1992 to offer unique African travel experiences that include canoeing Zambia’s Lower Zambezi River, volunteering at a community project in Zimbabwe (both easily combined on a single trip to the two countries), and running with zebra and giraffe on horseback across Botswana’s Okavango Delta.
-Cherri has homes in Botswana, Zambia, and Colorado and a deep first-person knowledge of even remote corners of Africa including Ethiopia, Madagascar, Mozambique, and Sudan.
+Cherri, who has homes in both Botswana and Zambia—where she knows everyone who’s anyone, including all the government VIPs —has spent the past 25 years creating unique African travel experiences that include canoeing the Zambezi River, running with zebra and giraffe on horseback across the Okavango Delta; scuba diving off Mozambique; and exploring the remote corners of Africa including Ethiopia, Madagascar, Mozambique, and Sudan.
 She books directly with service providers, cutting out middlemen to ensure that her clients get the best value and the smartest selection of lodges and camps.
 Cherri has worked in conservation for decades, has served on the boards of African conservation organizations, and works only with lodges that follow the best sustainability practices and support local communities.
 In 2013 she was appointed Honorary Consul to the USA by the Government of Zambia, and in 2014 she became the first non-citizen to be appointed to the Botswana Tourism Organization.

 Camps and Lodges